 4. Be Consistent

 Stay true to your brand.
 Use the same colors, logo, and type face as you do in your other print pieces, website and company Facebook page.
+If you don’t have a clean high resolution copy of your logo, then now would be a good time to have your printer or designer spruce it up or “vectorize it”.
 Stay consistent with all employees.
+Everyone’s card should reflect that they all work for the same company.
 It looks odd when two people within the same company attend a meeting and hand a person two different looking business cards.

 5. Keep a Professional Look To Your Business Card Design